phonglam3103/msani-readthedocs/docs/source/usage.rst

    N[C@@]12C[C@@H]3C[C@@H](C[C@@H](C3)[C@H]1O)C2     mol8_1
    N[C@@]12C[C@@H]3C[C@@H](C[C@@H](C3)[C@@H]1O)C2    mol8_2

-It is possible to define the maximum number of stereoisomers generated for each molecule by adding the ``--max_isomers`` flag.
+It is possible to define the maximum number of stereoisomers generated for each molecule by adding the ``--max_stereoisomers`` flag.

 .. code-block:: console

-    $ msani -i example.smi --stereoisomers --max_isomers 30
+    $ msani -i example.smi --stereoisomers --max_stereoisomers 32

 DB2 generation for DOCK 3.8
 ============================

 The DB2 format ready for docking using DOCK 3.8 can be obtained using the ``--db2`` flag.
 MolSanitizer employs the `srETKDG-v3 <https://pubs.acs.org/doi/10.1021/acs.jcim.0c00025>`_ (small-ring ETKDGv3) method of Rdkit to generate 10 or 100 initial conformations, which will be energy minimized using the `MMFF94s <https://doi.org/10.1186/s13321-014-0037-3>`_ forcefield.
 Some systematic error from the MMFF94s such as the non-planarity of th aromatic nitrogen atoms are fixed using a set of constraints.
 In cases when RDKit takes too long to embed the molecule (2 minutes), the new embedding method of `Open Babel <https://jcheminf.biomedcentral.com/articles/10.1186/s13321-019-0372-5>`_ will be used to generate the initial conformer.

+It is now also possible to generate the initial conformation using CORINA by adding the ``--corina`` flag.
+The user is asked to add the path to CORINA program as well as can set the default behavior of the program to use CORINA every time in the configuration file.

 The energy-minimum conformer will then be used as the initial conformer for torsional sampling using the Monte Carlo (stochastic) method.